 Here are 4 drool-worthy reasons your clients will want to step up their grilling game.
 Peace out, packaged weiners.

 1. Foil Packets (ft.
 Salmon with Green Beans and Squash)

 We took one of our classic recipes and retrofitted it for the BBQ, camping grill or campfire.
 Instead of having to roast the spaghetti squash, steam the green beans and bake the salmon separately, we cut it down to a few simple steps.

-Cut your spaghetti squash into thin slices and toss with your trimmed green beans in olive oil, sea salt and minced garlic.
-Top with your marinated salmon.
-On the road, you can store the pre-cut veggies and salmon (in marinade) in separate BPA-free ziplock bags.
+Cut the spaghetti squash into thin slices and toss with the trimmed green beans in olive oil, sea salt and minced garlic.
+Top with the marinated salmon.
+On the road, your clients can store the pre-cut veggies and salmon (in marinade) in separate BPA-free zipper-lock bags.

 The secret to making this all happen is (drumroll)... the foil packet.
 Be sure to line the inside with parchment paper.
 This will keep the food from sticking to the foil and make it easier to eat out of.
-The parchment paper also makes the foil less likely to tear and potentially resuable for other meals (if you replace the parchment).
+The parchment paper also makes the foil less likely to tear and potentially reusable for other meals (if they replace the parchment).